great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 - You have [set up your environment](../set_up_gx_cloud.md) including setting the `GX_CLOUD_SNOWFLAKE_PASSWORD` environment variable.

-- You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with `ACCOUNTADMIN` access.
+- You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with `ACCOUNTADMIN` access and know the password.

 ## Create a Data Asset